 Once we climbed up the rope we hiked through a well marked path and then took a rope down to the northern part of Owens Point and we were back on the trail.
 Not everyone would be physically capable of doing this rope section.
 Those who can’t would take off their shoes and walk around the Point to find an area they could climb back up to.
 Owens Point is worth the visit but only if the tides are favorable or you wish to be creative with how you experience it.

-From Owens Point to 66KM (or Beach Access A) we were on the ocean shelf and able to move with greater speed and confidence.
-Surge channels were common but if the channel couldn’t easily be stepped over there would be an inland route to avoid the hazard.
 The difficult areas of the West Coast Trail typically had multiple ways of getting around them.
 With nearly 400 people on the trail at any given time odds are someone found an easier route, so take your time to look around and see what other options exist before doing something dangerous.

 We arrived at Campers Bay to find the site very full (a lot of southbound hikers were set up here) and we tucked ourselves in by another tent and weren’t sad to leave the site in the morning.